ryebreadgit/CreatorSpace/README.md

 ## Introduction

-**CreatorSpace** is a comprehensive content archiving platform designed for YouTube creators.
+**CreatorSpace** is a comprehensive content archiving platform designed for automatic download and archival of YouTube creators & videos.

 ## Features